Are Aliens Real: And Will They Be Good or Bad for Us?

 Elon Musk, SpaceX

-Recently, Elon Musk commented that aliens probably already knew SpaceX was about to launch the Falcon Heavy.
+Before launching the Falcon Heavy, Elon Musk commented that aliens probably already knew SpaceX was about to launch it.

 Elon Musk’s Tesla in space

-He has stated multiple times that we are probably not alone in the universe.
-And if there are alien life forms out there to be encountered during future space travel, the human race will not be the smartest life.
+Over time, he has on several occasions expressed that we are probably not alone in the universe, and if there are alien life forms out there to be encountered during future space travel, the human race will not be the smartest life.

-Speaking at the World Government Summit, Elon said: “They’re probably already observing us, that would seem quite likely, and we’re just not smart enough to realize it.”
+Speaking at a World Government Summit, Elon said: “They’re probably already observing us, that would seem quite likely, and we’re just not smart enough to realize it.”

 The theory, which falls under the zoo hypothesis, which claims that aliens are watching us, is an attempt at explaining the Fermi Paradox.